-If the wait’s too long at Pancake Pantry, you have nearby alternatives.
+If the wait’s too long at Pancake Pantry, consider nearby alternatives.

-Biscuit Love—Their food truck garnered so much press that they’ve gone bricks and mortar.
+Their food truck garnered so much press that they’ve gone bricks and mortar.
 The Hillsboro Village location shares a roof with Juice Bar while their original outpost is in the Gulch.
-It’s a bit faster than Pantry but it’s almost as popular.
+It’s a bit faster than Pantry but almost as popular.
 Pictured: the East Nasty, a fried chicken breast smothered in sausage gravy.
 Alert your cardiologist before eating.

 A few doors down from Jackson’s is one of the most buzzed-about coffeeshops in town.
 Both the baked goods and sophisticated entrees are much-celebrated.
 Order at the counter and they’ll bring your order to you.
 Warning: the line trailing out the back door for weekend brunch can result in a 30-minute wait or longer.